BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Without shared categories, perfectly private, internally consistent "worlds" would be possible, and objectivity would collapse.
 But holding onto a shared world makes it impossible to seriously claim that every cognizing system constructs its own environment in radical isolation.
 The presupposition of a shared reality fundamentally contradicts the idea of radical closure.
+In other words, there is now way to know how *it is like to be* a social system.

 Here, Luhmann indirectly suggests that the radical constructivism of his era was still too idealist, too Kantian, and ultimately not radical enough.
 He insists on following this path to its absolute end; otherwise, the theory will collapse under its own contradictions.

-Luhmann then considers the obvious alternative: instead of starting with the subject, one could treat the cognizing being purely as an object of scientific description---as a physical system, a biological organism, a psychological mind, or a sociological unit.
+He then considers the obvious alternative: instead of starting with the subject, one could treat the cognizing being purely as an object of scientific description---as a physical system, a biological organism, a psychological mind, or a sociological unit.
 While sufficient for many empirical projects, this approach fails an epistemology focused on the question of closure.
 Simply describing a cognizing being as an object with internal processes tacitly presupposes its closure rather than explaining it.
 It describes what happens inside the object, but not how or why the object decouples from its environment to begin with.